What Is L-Cystine?

 L-cystine and its cousin, L-cysteine (coming in both NAC and HCL forms), have a wide range of benefits.
 A 2009 article written by Dr. Paul Millea for the journal American Family Physician supports supplemental cysteine’s applications in the treatments of:

 - Infertility in patients with clomiphene-resistant polycystic ovary syndrome

-Both cystine and cysteine can help modulate the immune system (x).
+Both cystine and cysteine can help modulate the immune system. (x).
 Cystine reduces into cysteine, and cysteine helps the body make GHS.
-GHS supports the immune system by protecting cells from oxidative stress and fighting inflammation (x).
-Supplementing these amino acids should help supply enough GHS when the body needs to kick its immune system into gear.
+GHS supports the immune system by protecting cells from oxidative stress and fighting inflammation. (x) Supplementing these amino acids should help supply enough GHS when the body needs to kick its immune system into gear.

 Cystine and its analog cysteine may help support postoperative recovery, heart health, cognitive functioning, memory and focus, and they may even reverse hair loss.

 A study published in SpringerPlus in 2013 showed that postoperative patients treated with cystine suppressed: